Louise Erdrich: Birchbark Books

 Erdrich's bookstore hosts literary readings and other events.
 Her new works are read here, and events celebrate the works and careers of other writers as well, particularly local Native writers.
 Erdrich and her staff consider Birchbark Books to be a "teaching bookstore".
-In addition to books, the store sells Native art and traditional medicines, and Native American jewelry.
+In addition to books, the store sells Native American art and traditional medicines, and Native American jewelry.
 Wiigwaas Press, a small nonprofit publisher founded by Erdrich and her sister, is affiliated with the store.